Chapter 2. Before migrating

 2.1.10.
 Introducing canary updates

-OpenShift Service Mesh 3 retains support for simple in-place style updates, and adds support for canary-style updates of the Istio control plane using Istio’s revision feature.
+OpenShift Service Mesh 3 retains support for simple in-place style updates, and adds support for canary-style updates of the Istio control plane by using Istio’s revision feature.

-The Istio resource manages Istio revision labels using the IstioRevision resource.
-When the Istio resource’s updateStrategy type is set to RevisionBased, it creates Istio revision labels using the Istio resource’s name combined with the Istio version, for example mymesh-v1-21-2.
+The Istio resource manages Istio revision labels by using the IstioRevision resource.
+When the Istio resource’s updateStrategy type is set to RevisionBased, it creates Istio revision labels by using the Istio resource’s name combined with the Istio version, for example mymesh-v1-21-2.

 During an updates, a new IstioRevision deploys the new Istio control plane with an updated revision label, for example mymesh-v1-22-0.
-Workloads can then be migrated between control planes using the revision label on namespaces or workloads, for example istio.io/rev=mymesh-v1-22-0.
+Workloads can then be migrated between control planes by using the revision label on namespaces or workloads, for example istio.io/rev=mymesh-v1-22-0.

 Setting your updateStrategy to RevisionBased also has implications for integrations, such as the cert-manager tool, and gateways.

+You can set updateStrategy to RevisionBased to use canary updates.
 Be aware that setting the updateStrategy to RevisionBased also has implications for some integrations with OpenShift Service Mesh, such as the cert-manager tool integration.

 2.1.11.
 Supported multi-cluster topologies